A Survey of Passive Sensing for Workplace Wellbeing and Productivity: DISCUSSION

 \section{DISCUSSION}

-The different work discussed in this article follow a wide variety of approaches to solve the problem of assessing wellbeing and productivity through passive sensing \textit{in-situ}.
+The works discussed in this article follow a wide variety of approaches to solve the problem of assessing wellbeing and productivity through passive sensing \textit{in-situ}.
 In what follows, we discuss some considerations to take into account for Future of Work research.